jsiegenthaler/sendmailx/README.md

 * Use a PIN code that does not start with 0, and contains 4 to 6 different digits.

 ## Setting the Authorised Email List
-sendmailx can be configured to only send emails to email addresses set in the authorisedEmails parameter.
+sendmailx can be configured to only send emails to email addresses set in the authorisedEmails option.
 Restricting email addresses helps ensure that sendmailx does not get abused by anyone.

-If authorisedEmails is empty, then sendmailx will send to any email in the http GET command.
+If authorisedEmails is empty, then sendmailx will send to any email entered in the mailto parameter of  the http GET command.